Healthdirect Free Australian health advice you can count on.

 How is leprosy treated?

 Leprosy can be cured with a combination of 2 to 3 types of antibiotics.
-Treatment can last from 6 months to 2 years.
-Usually, you do not need to stay in hospital for treatment.
+Usually, you will need to take these tablets for between 1 and 2 years.

 Can leprosy be prevented?

-Leprosy can be prevented by taking steps to ensure that infected people do not spread the disease to others.
+Leprosy can best be prevented by treating people with the disease.
+This helps to make sure that infected people do not spread the disease to others.

-If you live in the same house as a person with leprosy, you should get checked and followed up by a doctor.
+If you live in the same house as someone with leprosy, you should be followed up by a doctor or nurse.
+BCG vaccination is recommended for children under 5 years old who live with a person with leprosy.

 Learn more here about the development and quality assurance of healthdirect content.